"We very much believe in the benefits of sharing."

 Big Lego box

-Harry Bitter (WUR) is looking with fellow institutions to see if the virtual practice lab can be taken further.
+Harry Bitter (WUR) is looking at taking the virtual practice lab further with fellow institutions.
 "The app is available to everyone so that is not where the challenge lies.
 The challenge is that everyone wants it slightly different.
 I like to compare it to Lego.
 We now have the right blocks to make a car that represents one particular test.
 But people also want to be able to do other tests, they want to build a boat or an aeroplane."
 Where Bitter eventually wants to go is a big Lego box with all different cubes so that multiple tests become possible.
 "But who will design, build, fill, manage, maintain and renew this box?
 Who will make sure all the equipment is up-to-date and available?
 That is best arranged centrally.
 For example, by SURF or a commercial party."

 "It is a new way of training for healthcare."